 - Tracking Devices

-The shape, size, and form of the tracking device or sensor may vary based on the use case and the asset that needs to be tracked.
+The shape, size, and form of the tracking device or sensor may vary based on the use case and the asset.
 Sometimes, it may serve one purpose such as tracking the location, or other times, it may have multiple functions such as monitoring asset conditions along with the location.

-Tracking devices that you integrate need to be connected.
+You need to connect different tracking devices.
 Thus, you need reliable network access everywhere you deploy tracking devices.

 - Management Platform